-During 2018/2019 £11.819million was charged to the Housing Revenue Account for impairment and revaluation losses where there had either been a general fall in the value of the asset or whereby the Council incurred spend on assets for which the value of that expenditure did not lead to a pound for pound increase in that asset.
-Previous revaluation losses on non dwelling land and buildings was reversed of £9,000.
+During 2019/2020 £5.020million was charged to the Housing Revenue Account for impairment and revaluation losses where there had either been a general fall in the value of the asset or whereby the Council incurred spend on assets for which the value of that expenditure did not lead to a pound for pound increase in that asset.
+No previous revaluation losses on non dwelling land and buildings were reversed (in 2018/2019 this was £9,000).